vazco/meteor-universe-modules-npm/README.md

 In example we can see how to change source of module for `require('react')` from NPM dependencies on to System Js `System.import('react')`.
 All call to 'react/*' by require() will be redirected to System.import()

-**Tip:** Package universe:utilities-react from version 0.5.1 provides react from meteor package under system module "react/addons" and "react".
+**Tip:** Package universe:utilities-react from version 0.5.1 provides react from meteor package under system module "react" with dependencies "react/*" like "react/addons" .
-It means that if you want use some npm package (that need "react/addons" or just "react") Instead of manually register of modules for systemjs, you can use universe:utilities-react to provide system js modules.
+It means that if you want use some npm package (that need "react/addons", "react/lib/*" ...)
+Instead of manually register of modules for systemjs, you can use our package `universe:utilities-react` to provide react modules.

 #### browserify
 This package uses browserify for bundling.